moorescloud/holideck/examples/README.md

 It requires some prerequisites to be installed, specifically [PortAudio](http://www.portaudio.com/) library and the [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) module.
 Consult the documentation at those websites for more details.
-(Ubuntu/Debian users can probably both it with `sudo apt-get install python-pyaudio`, but for OSX and Windows it's considerably more involved.)
+(Ubuntu/Debian users can probably install both with `sudo apt-get install python-pyaudio`, but for OSX and Windows it's considerably more involved.)

 It's invoked as follows: